davedoesdev/mqlobber-access-control/README.md

 ## AccessControl(options)

-> Create a new `AccessControl` object for applying access control on publish and subscribe requests to [`MQlobberServer`](https://github.com/davedoesdev/mqlobber#mqlobberserverfsq-stream-options) objects.
+> Create a new `AccessControl` object for applying access control on publish and subscribe requests to [`MQlobberServer`](https://github.com/davedoesdev/mqlobber#mqlobberserverfsq-stream-options) objects and messages delivered to clients.

 Calls [`reset`](#accesscontrolprototyperesetoptions) after creating the object.